promisegrid/grid-poc/x/dispatcher/sally.md

 - **Replay Mechanism:**
   What level of detail is expected in a user story regarding the replayability of the system?
-Do we need to outline acceptance criteria that include replaying entire DAGs or just verifying critical nodes?
+Should acceptance criteria include replaying the entire DAG or just key portions necessary for verification?

 - **Unified vs. Multiple DAGs:**
-  Is there a consensus on whether a single unified DAG represents all worldlines or if each worldline maintains its own DAG?
-This choice impacts user stories related to the management and verification of the data.
+  Is there a consensus on whether we use a single unified DAG for all worldlines or maintain separate DAGs for each?
+This decision affects stories related to system-wide verification and management.

 - **Terminology Consistency:**
-  How strict should we be in differentiating between “message” and “event” in user stories?
-Would establishing a glossary as part of our documentation be beneficial for ensuring consistency?
+  How strict should the differentiation be between “message” and “event”?
+Would a glossary be useful to ensure consistency?

 ## Proposed User Story Drafts